Tineco A11 Review

 Availability of Parts

-Despite being a newcomer to this field, it isn’t hard to find replacement Tineco parts.
-You can find items such as the battery, filter, and adapter available on Amazon.
+Despite being new to this field, it isn’t hard to find replacement Tineco parts.
+Items such as the battery, filter, and adapter are available on Amazon.

-Because Tineco is a new brand to come out, I’m quite pleased with the parts availability.
+Because Tineco is a new brand, I’m quite pleased with the parts availability.

 Product Specifications